First-principles calculations on the mechanical, electronic, magnetic and optical properties of two-dimensional Janus Cr$_2$TeX (X= P, As, Sb) monolayers

-In recent years, many 2D magnetic materials have been predicted, such as CrI$_3$ ~\cite{41B.
+Recently, many 2D magnetic materials have been predicted, such as CrI$_3$ ~\cite{41B.
 Huang-Nature-2017}, Cr$_2$Ge$_2$Te$_6$ ~\cite{42C.
 Gong-Nature-2017}, V$_3$X$_8$~\cite{H. Xiao-p-2019}, Cr$_2$NX$_2$ (X = O, F, OH)~\cite{Q-a-2021}, and M$_2$SeTe (X= Ga, In)~\cite{Y. Guo-a-2017}.
 Meanwhile, recent works also confirm that many Janus magnetic materials have excellent properties, such as Cr$_2$I$_3$X$_3$ (X = F, Cl, Br)~\cite{23W-m-2022}, FeXY (X, Y = Cl, Br, and I, X $\neq$ Y)~\cite{28R.
 Li-Nature Nanotechnology-2017}, XGaInY (X, Y;= S, Se and Te)~\cite{I. AhMaD-RSC Adv.-2021}.
 2D Janus monolayers possess extraordinary physical and chemical characteristics, which have potential applications in 2D nanoscale spintronic devices.
 Half-metals with one spin channel conducting and the other semiconducting filter the current into a single spin channel for realizing pure spin transport, generation, and injection.
-The FeCl$_2$ is experimentally known to exist in a monolayer form and is a classical material with half-metals properties ~\cite{E. Torun-Appl.
+The FeCl$_2$ is experimentally known to exist in a monolayer form and is a classical material with half-metallic properties ~\cite{E. Torun-Appl.
 Phys.
-Lett.-2015}, but its \emph{T}$_c$ is only 17 K, which greatly affects its application in spintronics due to its relatively low \emph{T}$_c$.
-In recent years, one aware that the half-metallic materials have exposed high \emph{T}$_c$ as a result of the strong exchange interaction driven by charge carriers~\cite{C. Zener-Phys.
+Lett.-2015}, but its Curie temperature (\emph{T}$_c$) is only 17 K, which greatly affects its application in spintronics due to its relatively low \emph{T}$_c$.
+In recent years, it has been recognized that the half-metallic materials have exposed high \emph{T}$_c$ as a result of the strong exchange interaction driven by charge carriers~\cite{C. Zener-Phys.
 Rev.-1951}.
 Theoretical studies have predicted many 2D half-metals with high \emph{T}$_c$, Fe$_2$Si for 780 K~\cite{S-N-2017}, MnAsS$_4$ for 740 K~\cite{T. Hu-J. Phys-2020}, MnP and MnAs for 495 K and 711 K~\cite{B. Wang-Nanoscale-2019}, and Mn$_2$AsP monolayer for 557 K~\cite{H. Zeng-J. Mater.
 Sci.-2021}.
-2D half-metals with the abundant charge carriers, which \emph{T}$_c$ are expected to be much higher than that of 2D magnetic semiconductors.
+2D half-metals, which have abundant charge carriers, are expected to be much higher \emph{T}$_c$ values than 2D magnetic semiconductors.
 The outstanding attributes of half-metals are potentially promising for the fabrication of future nanodevices.

 In this work, the structural characteristics, mechanical, electronic properties, magnetic properties, and optical properties of Janus Cr$_2$TeX (X= P, As, Sb) monolayers have been studied based on the first-principles calculations.
 The results show that the Janus Cr$_2$TeX (X= P, As, Sb) monolayers are intrinsic ferromagnetic half-metals with wide half-metallic gaps and spin gaps.
 The predicted \emph{T}$_c$ of Janus Cr$_2$TeX (X= P, As, Sb) monolayers reached up to 583, 608, and 597 K. Janus Cr$_2$TeX (X= P, As, Sb) monolayers still retain their half-metallic properties and the FM natures are robust against biaxial strain in the range of -6\% to 6\%.
 At last, we displayed their optical properties, the Cr$_2$TeSb has a higher absorption coefficient and lower energy-loss coefficient in the ultraviolet region.
 Our calculations indicate that Janus Cr$_2$TeX (X= P, As, Sb) monolayers are potentially promising for spintronic devices.